 Visit our honor roll project and website for the 99th Bombardment Group at http://www.99bg.org/

 Do you have items such as papers, photos, uniforms, gear and other artifacts?
-We would be interested; please Contact Us
+Read more about Supporting the AALCM.

 We need help with transcribing data.
 Personnel and group records to digital.
 Want to help?
 Contact Us